coinbase/temporal-ruby/README.md

 It is important to make your activities **idempotent**, because they can get retried by Cadence (in case a timeout is reached or your activity has thrown an error).
 You normally want to avoid generating additional side effects during subsequent activity execution.

-To achieve this you can use `activity.idem` from your activities that will return a unique token per activity execution (repeated attempts will have the same token).
+To achieve this there are two methods (returning a UUID token) available from your activity class:

+- `activity.run_idem` — unique within for the current workflow execution (scoped to run_id)
+- `activity.workflow_idem` — unique across all execution of the workflow (scoped to workflow_id)

+Both tokens will remain the same across multiple retry attempts of the activity.

 ## Worker